Heat Energy Changes in Chemical Reactions

 Rates of Reaction and Energy Changes

-When reactions happen in solution, there are temperature changes that can be observed and can be measured using a thermometer.
+When reactions happen in solution, if there are temperature changes that can be observed they can be measured using a thermometer.

 Reactions that take in more heat energy from their surroundings (than they give out) are called endothermic reactions.
 Examples include: